samtuga1/samtuga1/README.md

 ### Hi there 👋

+- 🏫 I'm a computer science student at the university of Ghana
 - 🔭 I’m currently working on an app for Big company in Ghana which I cannot disclose😁
 - 🌱 I’m currently learning python🐍
 - 👯 I’m looking to collaborate on any project you have in mind